 Backstage access at the Westminster Kennel Club Dog Show offers a rare opportunity to learn tips and tricks, spill little-known secrets, shatter some dog show myths, and quell some curiosities about the dogs, the handlers, and their (sometimes unusual) grooming habits.

-The Westminster Kennel Club dog show, essentially the Super Bowl of canine conformation shows in America, will soon crown their 143rd Best in Show winner.
+The Westminster Kennel Club dog show, essentially the Super Bowl of canine conformation shows in America, just crowned ‘Siba’ the Standard Poodle their 144th Best in Show winner.
 But, before a perfectly coifed canine is crowned, a LOT goes into prepping for the big event.

 Also unlike other dog shows, Westminster takes place in midtown-Manhattan, where grassy patches and potty spots are a rare sight.
 So, with hundreds of dogs needing a place to “go”, Madison Square Garden set up special indoor potty areas for the dogs.
 Like the canine version of a port-a-potty, these spaces are basically chain-link kennels lined with plastic and a thick bed of wood-shavings.